michelin/ns4kafka/README.md

         connect2:
 ```

-- The name for each managed cluster has to be unique.
-This is this name you have to set in the field **metadata.cluster** of your namespace descriptors.
+- Each managed cluster must have a unique name, which you should set in the `metadata.cluster` field of your namespace descriptors.

 | Property                                | type    | description                                        |
 | -----                                   | -----   | -----                                              |